monsoonmaelstrom/book2/book2.md

 It’s true, but mostly I’m dying not to have this conversation in front of an audience.
 Liam left earlier this morning with Giorgi and Alex, but everyone else is still hanging around.
 I can tell Amelia desperately wants to invite herself along, but she sees me glaring at her so she doesn’t.

 Last night, I spent some time digging through everything Alex pulled me out of the river with, looking for Peter’s now somewhat deformed journal.
+It’s still legible but the pages have gone all wavy from being waterlogged and then drying out.

 “Why are you and I out for a walk together, Hazel?”
-Peter asks after we’ve been walking down the street for a few minutes.
+Peter asks after we’ve been walking down the street for several minutes and covered maybe a quarter of a mile.

 “I figured I should apologize and return this,” I say, deciding not to beat around the bush, as I hand over his journal.

 Peter stares at it for a long second, before reaching over to take it, his face expressionless.
 “You were in my house?” he asks finally.

 “Yes.
-Amelia took me there when you all disappeared, and I took that.”
+Amelia took me there when the three of you disappeared, and I took that.”

 “Because you didn’t trust me.”